-Truffles are a rich and elegant, bite-sized petit four made from a creamy mixture of
+Truffles are a rich and elegant, bite-sized petit four made from a velvety

 chocolate, cream, and butter to which various flavorings can be

 added.
 A Chocolate Truffle mixture is really a Ganache that is rolled into mis-shaped

 rounds to look like the real truffle fungus that grows around the roots of trees

 in France and Italy.
 Once you form the rounds of ganache, traditionally they are rolled in